Trismegiste/phpunit-assert-solid/README.md

 save that time and starts following SOLID.

 ### Is this a hating machine for your co-workers/contributors ?
-Not at all, it's just a 1337-pass-filter to speed-up code-review.
+Not at all, it's just a 1337-pass-filter to speed-up code review.
 I've put effort into comprehensive error messages and by following the strict guidances of phpunit assertions, so debugging failed tests will be the standard procedure as usual.

+### Did you know that some code fixtures are invalid ? (example, calling parent
+without a base class)
+Yes, I know.
+The code must compil, not run.
+Introspection with the PhpParser is sometime a pain in the ass to explore so I kept the code at the minimum.
+Beside, code is sometime not really valid so this lib must adapt without throwing an error each time a property is not declared.

 ## Soundtracks used for coding this library